denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 D. The use directive declares that an API is called.
 E. The uses directive allows the use of reflection.
 F. The uses directive declares that an API is called.

+**Options C and D are incorrect because there is no use directive.
+Options A and F are correct because opens is for reflection and uses declares that an API consumes a service.**

 ---